-The Company designs, develops and sells wearable bionic or robotic exoskeletons, that have applications in healthcare, industrial, military, and consumer markets.
+The Company designs, develops and sells wearable bionic devices or "human exoskeletons" that have applications in healthcare, industrial, military, and consumer markets.
 Our exoskeletons systems are strapped over the user's clothing and augment human strength, endurance and mobility.
-These systems serve multiple markets and can be used both by able-bodied users as well as by persons with physical disabilities.
-We or our partners have sold, rented or leased devices that (a) enable individuals with neurological conditions affecting gait (e.g., spinal cord injury or stroke) to rehabilitate and to walk again; (b) allow industrial workers to perform heavy duty work for extended periods; and (c) permit soldiers to carry heavy loads for long distances while mitigating lower back, knee, and ankle injuries.
-To-date, we have shipped approximately 125 of our devices to over 90 rehabilitation centers, distributors, and individual users for rehabilitation.
+These robotic or mechanical systems serve multiple markets and can be used both by able-bodied users as well as by persons with physical disabilities.
+We or our partners have sold, rented or leased devices that (a) enable individuals with neurological conditions affecting gait (e.g., stroke or spinal cord injury) to rehabilitate and to walk again; (b) allow industrial workers to perform heavy duty work for extended periods; and (c) permit soldiers to carry heavy loads for long distances while mitigating lower back, knee, and ankle injuries.
+To-date, we have shipped approximately 145 of our devices to over 100 rehabilitation centers, distributors, and individual users for rehabilitation.

-In our efforts to develop exoskeleton technology, we have established an extensive intellectual property portfolio that includes, in the United States alone and as of May 1, 2015, twelve patents that have been granted, eighteen patent applications that are currently pending (which means a complete patent application has been filed with the applicable patent authority and additional action is pending), and nine provisional patents (which means that we have filed a short form application to establish an early filing date in anticipation of completion and submission of a complete application).
-All but three of the patents are either solely owned by us or exclusively licensed to us.
+In our efforts to develop exoskeleton technology, we have established an extensive intellectual property portfolio that includes, in the United States alone and as of July 1, 2015, 12 patents that have been granted, 21 patent applications that are currently pending (meaning a complete patent application has been filed with the applicable patent authority and additional action is pending), and nine provisional patent applications that have been filed (meaning we have filed a short form application to establish an early filing date in anticipation of completion and submission of a complete application).
+All but three of the patents and pending patent applications are either solely owned by us or exclusively licensed to us.
 Many of these patents have also been filed internationally as appropriate for their respective subject matter.
 Our patent portfolio includes product and method type claims, since the devices that we produce and the processes performed by those devices are patentable.
-Our patents encompass technologies relevant to our devices, including medical exoskeletons, commercial exoskeletons, actuators, and strengthenhancing exoskeletons.
+Our patents encompass technologies relevant to our devices, including medical exoskeletons, commercial exoskeletons, actuators, and strength-enhancing exoskeletons.
 The earliest priority date reaches back to 2003, and new applications continue to be filed.